kubernetes-sigs/aws-iam-authenticator/README.md

 To authenticate, run `kubectl --kubeconfig /path/to/kubeconfig --token "$(kubernetes-aws-authenticator token -i CLUSTER_ID -r ROLE_ARN)" [...]`.
 You can simplify this with an alias or shell wrapper.
+The token is valid for 15 minutes (the shortest value AWS permits) and can be reused multiple times.

+You can also omit `-r ROLE_ARN` to sign the token with your existing credentials without assuming a dedicated role.
+This is useful if you want to authenticate as an IAM user directly or if you want to authenticate using an EC2 instance role.

 ## How does it work?
 It works using the AWS [`sts:GetCallerIdentity`](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) API endpoint.